Coromantee: 1731 First Maroon War

 Led by Cudjoe and Queen Nanny (Kojo and Nana), the First Maroon War was a conflict between Maroons in Jamaica and the colonial British authorities that reached a climax in 1731.
-In 1739–40, the British government in Jamaica recognized that it could not defeat the Maroons, so they came to an agreement with them instead.
+In 1739–40, the British government in Jamaica recognized that it could not defeat the Maroons, so they agreed with them instead.
 The Maroons were to remain in their five main towns: Accompong, Cudjoe's Town (Trelawny Town), Moore Town (formerly New Nanny Town), Scott's Hall (Jamaica) and Charles Town, Jamaica, living under their own rulers and a British supervisor.

 1733 Slave Insurrection

-The 1733 slave insurrection on St. John in the Danish West Indies (now St. John, United States Virgin Islands) started on 23 November 1733, when 150 African slaves from (present-day Ghana) revolted against the owners and managers of the island's plantations.
+The 1733 slave insurrection on St. John in the Danish West Indies (now St. John, United States Virgin Islands) started on 23 November 1733, when 150 enslaved Africans from (present-day Ghana) revolted against the owners and managers of the island's plantations.
 Lasting several months into August 1734, the slave rebellion was one of the earliest and longest slave revolts in the Americas.
 The Akwamu enslaved people captured the fort in Coral Bay and took control of most of the island.
-They intended to resume crop production under their own control and use Africans of other tribes as slave labor.
+They intended to resume crop production under their own authority and use Africans of other tribes as slave labor.

 Planters regained control by the end of May 1734, after the Akwamu were defeated by several hundred better-armed French and Swiss troops sent in April from Martinique, a French colony.
-Colonial militia continued to hunt down maroons and finally declared the rebellion at an end in late August 1734.
+The colonial militia continued to hunt down maroons and finally declared the rebellion at an end in late August 1734.